Damage jackals ripping right through you

 1. Armegiddo 2.
 Rather Die 3.
 Full Speed Ahead 4.
 Princess Of Hell 5.
 Cannonballfire 6.
 Soulless 7.
 Damager 8.
 It's War 9.
 Into Oblivion 10.
 Tales Of Terror 11.
 Animal (Fuck Like A Beast)

 Truth to be told, when it's been twenty years since Minotaur's debut release, one might not have expected God May Show You Mercy...
 We Will Not to sound almost exactly the same as Power Of Darkness.
 The production is naturally at least a bit better and heavier than in the past, but otherwise it's like the mini album Welcome To... never happened.
 This is not necessarily a bad thing, however, as from today's point of view Minotaur's grim style is hardly going to offend anyone anymore, quite the opposite.
 Still, in the end it is probably difficult to recommend this release to other than those who are already familiar with the band's original style and therefore fully know the name of the game in both good and bad.
-Not to mention that the ending W.A.S.P. cover song is only a curiosity item at best.
+Not to mention that the closing W.A.S.P. cover song is only a curiosity item at best.

 MONASTERY - Thrashing Pictures